-This building, designed by architects G. W. Northwood, C. W. U. Chivers, R. B. Pratt, D. A. Ross and J. N. Semmens, was erected in 1931-1932, during the depths of the Great Depression, as a make-work project of the federal government, Province of Manitoba, and City of Winnipeg.
+This building, designed by architects G. W. Northwood, C. W. U. Chivers, Pratt and Ross, and J. N. Semmens, was erected in 1931-1932, during the depths of the Great Depression, as a make-work project of the federal government, Province of Manitoba, and City of Winnipeg.
 Its corner stone was laid on 18 August 1932 at a ceremony attended by the Governor-General of Canada.
 The building was officially opened on 15 October 1932 by Canadian Prime Minister R. B. Bennett.

 Its main auditorium seated 4,075 people while the concert hall seated 800.
 Some of the international stars who appeared here included Yehudi Menuhin, Sonny James, Margot Fonteyn, Paul Robeson, The Trap Family Singers, Artur Rubenstein, Glenn Gould, Petula Clark, Jussi Bjoerling, and Marion Anderson.
 Canadian Prime Minister John Diefenbaker began his successful 1958 election campaign here.
 A few months later, the Canadian Labour Congress and CCF met to lay plans for the creation of the New Democratic Party (NDP).